Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Move-AzResource.md

 ## SYNTAX

 ```
-Move-AzureRmResource -DestinationResourceGroupName <String> [-DestinationSubscriptionId <Guid>]
+Move-AzResource -DestinationResourceGroupName <String> [-DestinationSubscriptionId <Guid>]
  -ResourceId <String[]> [-Force] [-ApiVersion <String>] [-Pre] [-DefaultProfile <IAzureContextContainer>]
- [-InformationAction <ActionPreference>] [-InformationVariable <String>] [-WhatIf] [-Confirm]
+ [-WhatIf] [-Confirm] [<CommonParameters>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Move-AzureRmResource** cmdlet moves existing resources to a different resource group.
+The **Move-AzResource** cmdlet moves existing resources to a different resource group.
 That resource group can be in a different subscription.

 ## EXAMPLES

 ### Example 1: Move a resource to a resource group
 ```
-PS C:\>$Resource = Get-AzureRmResource -ResourceType "Microsoft.ClassicCompute/storageAccounts" -ResourceName "ContosoStorageAccount"
+PS C:\>$Resource = Get-AzResource -ResourceType "Microsoft.ClassicCompute/storageAccounts" -ResourceName "ContosoStorageAccount"
-PS C:\> Move-AzureRmResource -ResourceId $Resource.ResourceId -DestinationResourceGroupName "ResourceGroup14"
+PS C:\> Move-AzResource -ResourceId $Resource.ResourceId -DestinationResourceGroupName "ResourceGroup14"
 ```

-The first command gets a resource named ContosoStorageAccount by using the Get-AzureRmResource cmdlet, and then stores that resource in the $Resource variable.
+The first command gets a resource named ContosoStorageAccount by using the Get-AzResource cmdlet, and then stores that resource in the $Resource variable.
 The second command moves that resource into the resource group named ResourceGroup14.
 The command identifies the resource to move by using the **ResourceId** property of $Resource.